Student Care Resources

 - Meal vouchers for 805 Kitchen are available to students in need of a meal.

 - Known nationally as Supplemental Nutrition Assistance Program (SNAP), CalFresh issues eligible participants with monthly credits that can be used in many places that sell food, including grocery stores, farmers markets and Cal Poly’s Campus Market.

-The Basic Needs website contains many additional sources of support for students.
-If you are concerned about meeting your basic needs, please contact the Office of the Dean of Students at email@example.com for support.
+- The Basic Needs website contains many additional sources of support for students.
+If you are concerned about meeting your basic needs, please email the Office of the Dean of Students for support.

 Additional Student Resources/Relevant Information

 - The Central Coast Coalition for Undocumented Student Success has developed a guide with relevant resources and information for students and their supporters during the COVID-19 pandemic.